MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SpoofMailReport.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-SpoofMailReport cmdlet to view information about insider spoofing in your cloud-based organization for the past 10 days.
-Insider spoofing is where the sender's email address in an inbound message appears to represent your organization, but the actual identity of the sender is different.
-Insider spoofing is a common tactic that's used in phishing messages to obtain user credentials or steal money.
+Use the Get-SpoofMailReport cmdlet to view information about spoofed senders in your cloud-based organization for the past 90 days.
+Spoofing is where the sender of the inbound message is different than the actual source of the message (for example, the sender is lila@contoso.com, but the message was sent from the email infrastructure of fabrikam.com).

-This cmdlet is only available in Microsoft 365 Enterprise E5 or Microsoft Defender for Office 365 licenses.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).